Programmable photonic waveguide arrays: opportunities and challenges: Characterization and control

 \subsection{Device characterization}

-The process of device characterization involves measuring the device to establish a mapping between its control parameters and the corresponding Hamiltonian or unitary transformation matrix~\cite{RevModPhys.91.045002}.
+The process of device characterization involves measuring the device to establish a mapping between its control parameters and the corresponding Hamiltonian or unitary transformation matrix~\supercite{RevModPhys.91.045002}.
 Characterizing a PWA device to explore its achievable unitary space involves modeling the device and fitting the model using numerous measurements.
-These measurements can be performed using either classical light~\cite{rahimi2013direct,youssry2020modeling,hoch2023characterization} or quantum light via HOM measurements~\cite{peruzzo2011multimode,laing2012super,dhand2016accurate}, similar to the process used in mesh scheme characterizations.
+These measurements can be performed using either classical light~\supercite{rahimi2013direct,youssry2020modeling,hoch2023characterization} or quantum light via HOM measurements~\supercite{peruzzo2011multimode,laing2012super,dhand2016accurate}, similar to the process used in mesh scheme characterizations.
 However, the mathematical approach to constructing the device model differs, as PWAs do not allow completely decoupled waveguides.
-Therefore, machine learning-based methods are commonly employed~\cite{youssry2020modeling,youssry2024experimental}, typically relying on a predefined physical model, such as the one discussed in Sec.~\ref{section:basic}.
-Other approaches, such as optimization techniques~\cite{tillmann2016unitary,spagnolo2017learning} or supervised learning algorithms~\cite{kuzmin2021architecture}, can also be adapted to characterize PWAs.
+Therefore, machine learning-based methods are commonly employed~\supercite{youssry2020modeling,youssry2024experimental}, typically relying on a predefined physical model, such as the one discussed in Section.~\nameref{section:basic}.
+Other approaches, such as optimization techniques~\supercite{tillmann2016unitary,spagnolo2017learning} or supervised learning algorithms~\supercite{kuzmin2021architecture}, can also be adapted to characterize PWAs.

 However, the cost of data-driven methods can be substantial, as the complexity of characterizing a PWA device grows with the increasing number of waveguides and tuners in the system.
 As the number of tuners increases, so does the number of measurements required for characterization, making scaling an open question.
 Consequently, approximation methods may be necessary.
 Furthermore, owing to the nonlinear dependence of the time evolution unit on the tuning parameters, the choice of sampling methods can be critical, potentially affecting the required number of measurements.
 Because this task requires a number of measurements that grow with the dimensions, classical light is more feasible than quantum light characterization because measurements with quantum light require a significant amount of time to accumulate photon statistics, and laser light characterization completely predicts the quantum process of linear photonic devices.
 Additionally, other concerns in device control, such as pulse shaping aimed at stabilizing the device state, must be considered.